 Virtual reality often allows the user to customize the product they are selecting like changing the colour, texture, size and other modifications.
 An example of a product on the VR grand scale is a virtual house developed by architects.
 After the 3-D design of the house, the customer can walk through the house virtually giving a real-life representation of the building and things in it.

 Internet of things is the bridge between the physical world and the virtual world.
-This involves the use of Radio Frequency Identification (RFID) chip on the product and readers to scan the chip.
-It also allows you to pick a product from an app, process it and check out that product with ease.
+This involves the use of a Radio Frequency Identification (RFID) chip on the product and readers to scan the chip.
+It also allows you to pick a product from an app, process it, and check out that product with ease.

 The price and details of an item can be displayed once the scanner reads the chip on the product.
 This makes the retailing and sales process easier for both the retailer and the shoppers.

 Technology that puts the customer in control keeps the shoppers in your store.

 It is very good to have sophisticated in-store technological gadgets that appeal to all senses but without good front-line employees, I’m afraid all is for naught.
 The frontline employees of the store are the most important creators of the in-store experience.